hawnzug/ucond/README.md

-Without `:otherwise` in `let*`, this package is almost the same as [The Ultimate Conditional Syntax](https://dl.acm.org/doi/10.1145/3689746) in MLscript, if we disregard its ML-like and indentation sensitive syntax.
+Without `:otherwise` in `let*`, this package is almost the same as [The Ultimate Conditional Syntax](https://dl.acm.org/doi/10.1145/3689746) in MLscript, if we ignore its ML-like and indentation sensitive syntax and focus on the abstract syntax.
-Actually this paper is a major inspiration of this package.
+In fact, this paper is a major inspiration of this package.

 The nested and interleaved `ucond` and `ucase` with fall-throughs can be viewed as the nested guards in Haskell (though not yet implemented), see